lupyuen/lupyuen.github.io/src/privilege.md

 _Perfect!
 Exactly what we need!_

-Thus we change the NuttX Build Configuration from __Flat Mode to Kernel Mode__...
+Thus we switch the NuttX Build Configuration from __Flat Mode to Kernel Mode__...

 ```bash
 ## Configure NuttX for Kernel Mode and build NuttX